mars-project/mars/docs/source/getting_started/gpu.rst

 This will limit the ipython to GPU 0, 3 and 5 only.
 Thus all the Mars tensor executed in the ipython will run on the visible GPUs only.

-For Mars DataFrame, local thread-based scheduler cannot leverage multiple GPUs for DataFrame computation.
-In this case, please use distributed scheduler.

 Distributed
 ~~~~~~~~~~~

-For Mars scheduler and web, the command to start is the same.
+For Mars supervisor, the command to start is the same.
 Refer to :ref:`deploy`.

-For Mars worker, one worker can only bind to one GPU,
+For Mars worker, one worker can be bind to one or multiple GPUs.
-thus if you want to leverage multiple GPUs, please start as many workers as the count of GPUs.

 Basic command to start a worker that binds to some GPU is:

 .. code-block:: bash

-   mars-worker -a <worker_ip> -p <worker_port> -s <scheduler_ip>:<scheduler_port> --cuda-device 0
+   mars-worker -h <worker_ip> -p <worker_port> -s <supervisor_ip>:<supervisor_port> --cuda-device 0,1,2

-The worker started will be bind to GPU 0.
+The worker started will be bind to GPU 0, 1 and 2.

 Refer to :ref:`extra arguments for starting worker <deploy_extra_arguments>` for more information.